tomat/react-reflorp/README.md

 This assumes that you’re using [npm](http://npmjs.com/) package manager with a module bundler like [Webpack](http://webpack.github.io) or [Browserify](http://browserify.org/) to consume [CommonJS modules](http://webpack.github.io/docs/commonjs.html).

 # Setup

-In the following example code we have a simple app with boards and notes.
-Each board has a number of notes.

-We currently only support two level of entities, and an entity can not have multiple parents.

-Boards have a single text field: `title`.

-Notes also have a single text field: `summary`.

 First, add the `Container` with a configuration object as a child of the react-redux `Provider`: